-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 Sandstorm (NYSEMKT:SAND) reported record gold equivalent ounces sold of 15,558 versus 11,381 ounces sold in the first quarter of 2016.
 Revenue was $18.8 million, compared to $13.4 million last year.
 Operating cash flow was $11.9 million, up from $9.7 million in the first quarter of 2016.
 SAND acquired 22 royalties for consideration of $1.9 million.
-SAND continues to operate with low corporate overhead enabling the company to maintain a highly cash-generative business model.
+SAND continues to operate with a low corporate overhead enabling the company to maintain a highly cash-generative business model.

-Luna Gold Corporation, operator of SAND’s significant Aurizona asset mine in Brazil (SAND owns a 3% to 5% sliding scale royalty), announced a merger with JDL Gold Corp creating Trek Mining Inc. Trek, now with $100 million in cash, is well positioned to bring Aurizona into production.
+Luna Gold Corporation, operator of SAND’s significant Aurizona asset mine in Brazil (SAND owns a 3% to 5% sliding scale royalty), announced a merger with JDL Gold Corp. creating Trek Mining Inc. Trek, now with $100 million in cash, is well positioned to bring Aurizona into production.
 SAND’s term debt facility that was owed by Luna in the amount of $20 million was settled in equity of Trek.
 Refinancing Luna, with its principal Aurizona mine asset, has been long anticipated and is a very positive development for SAND shareholders.

 Finally, the company made a major announcement on April 26th of its intention to acquire all the issued shares of Mariana Resources, Ltd. that it does not already own.
 Mariana’s principal asset is the Hot Maden project in Turkey.
 The company’s announcement stated, “The Hot Maden project is a unique asset with a robust cash flow profile that has the potential to more than double Sandstorm’s attributable gold equivalent production once in full operation.”

 Hot Maden’s mine attributes are stunning with a Preliminary Economic Assessment estimate of 11 grams of gold per rock ton compared to the typical range of 3 to 5 grams per ton.
 SAND’s engineers believe the HM asset could in fact yield 13 g/t to 15 g/t of gold.

 When the deal settles (Mariana shareholders approved the deal), SAND will own 30% of the Hot Maden mine and local operator Lidya Mining will own 70%.
 Lidya is a subsidiary of Calik Holding, a large Turkish holding company run by Prime Minister Erdogen’s brother-in-law with roughly $3 billion in revenue.
 Turkey has long been a favorite operating environment for major international mining companies.
 However, one cannot ignore what appears to be heightened political risk in Turkey.

-Economically speaking, the Hot Maden asset is exceptionally compelling given a mine level breakeven point of roughly $400/ounce as a result of its grade quality.
+Economically speaking, the Hot Maden asset is exceptionally compelling given a mine level break-even point of roughly $400/ounce as a result of its grade quality.
 SAND management is quite excited about the investment.
 The effective cost of the transaction is roughly $179 million for an asset expected to begin cash flowing at $50 million beginning in 2021/2022 for what will likely be over ten years based on today’s spot prices.

 A Preliminary Economic Assessment (PEA) report was completed by RungePincockMinaraco, effective date March 1, 2017.
 RungePincockMinarco is the world’s largest publicly listed independent group of mining technical experts, with history stretching back to 1968.
 In its report, in which they assumed $1,250/oz gold and $2.75/lb copper, and an 8% discount rate, Runge placed a present value (PV) on the Hot Maden Project at $1.366 billion.
 This translates into a PV of $410 million for SAND’s 30% interest.